ajxb/packer-linuxmint/README.md

 ### Mint Cinnamon

-Based upon the boxcutter templates, this template retains the use of JSON files containing user variables to build specific versions of Mint, although only one is implemented at this time.
-You tell `packer` to use a specific user variable file via the `-var-file=` command line option.
-This will add to and override the default options on the core `mint.json` packer template - if  no 'var' file is specified, the build will fail.
+Based upon the boxcutter templates, this template retains use of then JSON files containing user variables that enable variations in building specific versions of your box, although only a single variation remains at this time.
+You tell `packer` to use a specific JSON file via the `-var-file=` command line option.
+This will add to, and override, the default options in the core `mint.json` packer template - if  no 'var' file is specified, the build will fail.

 ### Build Environment